lindseypgill/hdoc-guide/hdoc-guide/hdocbook/markdown.md

 |**Row 1 Name**|Data 1a  |Data 2a |
 |**Row 2 Name**|Cell 1b  |Data 2b |

-This is really the same as any other table, except every entry in the first column is styled bold (`**bold**`) using normal bold syntax
+This is really the same as any other table, except every entry in the first column is styled bold (`**bold**`) using normal bold syntax.